 The native date and time format is the only format supported when setting the system date and time using the rtems.clock\get directive.
-Some applications expect to operate on a "UNIX-style" date and time data structure.
+Some applications expect to operate on a

+"UNIX-style" date and time data structure.
 The rtems.clock\get directive can optionally return the current date and time in the following record:

 '''

 type Clock_Time_Value is

 record

 Seconds : Unsigned32;

-'''

-'''

 Microseconds : Unsigned32;

 end record;

 '''

-The seconds field in this record is the number of seconds since the RTEMS epoch of January 1, 1988.
+The seconds field in this record is the number of seconds since the POSIX epoch of January 1, 1970 but will never be prior to the RTEMS epoch of January 1, 1988.